ow2-proactive/scriptengine-powershell/README.md

 The following types are NOT supported: single decimal datetime xml.

+To pass arguments/parameters to a PowerShell ($args), you can set a binding called args.

 ### Script Result

 Results produced by return or Write-Output are retrieved and converted back to Java.